-Mahomes’ feet, arm, lift Chiefs to Super Bowl over Titans
+Mahomes’ feet, arm lift Chiefs to Super Bowl over Titans

 Down 10-0 and 17-7, Kansas City didn’t flinch, building a 35-17 lead while controlling the clock with a strong ground game.
 Naturally, Mahomes complemented that with sharp passing, spreading the ball on short and deep throws.
 The dagger came with a 60-yard completion to Watkins for the Chiefs’ 28th straight point midway in the final period.

-Mahomes thrust both arms in the air as the crowd sang “I Want To Dance With Somebody.”
+Mahomes thrust both arms in the air as the crowd sang Whitney Houston’s “I Wanna Dance With Somebody.”

-That somebody will be either the 49ers or Packers in two weeks.
-They were deciding the NFC crown later Sunday in California.
+That somebody will be the 49ers in two weeks.

 After taking a 3-0 lead on Greg Joseph’s first field goal — with Tennessee’s penchant for scoring in the red zone, he hadn’t been called upon in his previous four games with the team — the Titans got a huge break.
 Bashaud Breeland appeared to make a diving interception, but replay review showed the ball hitting the ground.